shakire/Multiclass-Fish-Image-Classification/README.md

-classification models.
-The system is designed to analyze fish images uploaded by users and predict the species using both CNN from scratch and Transfer Learning models.
+This Project is designed to analyze fish images uploaded by users and predict the species using both CNN from scratch and Transfer Learning models.
 A Streamlit Web App is developed for real-time predictions, making the solution practical and deployment-ready.

 🎯 Objectives